RachanaShetty93/opinion_pulse/README.md

  opinion_pulse – Sentiment Analysis Web App

-MoodMetrics is a Sentiment Analysis Application that classifies user text into Positive, Negative, or Neutral sentiments using Natural Language Processing (NLP) techniques.
+opinionpulse is a Sentiment Analysis Application that classifies user text into Positive, Negative using Natural Language Processing (NLP) techniques.
 It combines Flask (backend API), a creative frontend, and an ML model for an end-to-end solution.

 ---